Navdevl/turbohustle/content/blog/wave-tuning-intake-system-explained.md

 #### 2. Intake Stroke

 When the piston moves down the combustion chamber, it creates a low pressure region which moves away from the cylinders.
 This low pressure wave passes through the intake runner towards the plenum and gets reflected as a high pressure wave and moves towards the cylinder.

+#### 3. Closing of Intake Valve

+When the intake valve closes the pressure rises and this high pressure wave gets reflected towards the plenum and reflects as a low pressure wave and hits the closed valve.
+Since the valve is closed the low pressure wave gets reflected and reaches the plenum and is converted as the high pressure wave and travels towards the cylinder.